The Dæmons: Broadcast

-Following transmission of episode one, the story was discussed by BBC1 controller Paul Fox and Richard Levin, head of television design, who both commended the quality of the script and production.
+Following the transmission of episode one, the story was discussed by BBC1 controller Paul Fox and Richard Levin, head of television design, who both commended the quality of the script and production.
 This was a relief to Barry Letts, who due to the extra location filming, had gone over budget on the serial.

 The story was repeated on BBC One as a condensed omnibus edition over Christmas 1971 (28 December 1971 at 4.20pm).
-The omnibus's opening credits gave the title as Doctor Who and the Dæmons (on the Blu-Ray release, the Omnibus opening credits's title is just "The Daemons").
+The Omnibus's opening credits gave the title Doctor Who and the Dæmons (on the Blu-ray release, the Omnibus opening credits' title is just "The Daemons").
 The closing credits used were for those of episode 5, necessitating the BBC1 continuity announcer naming the cast from earlier episodes.
 The omnibus repeat achieved higher ratings than the original broadcast, with 10.5 million viewers.

 Of the original 625-line PAL colour videotapes, all except Episode Four were wiped for reuse.
 However, a converted 525-line colour NTSC version recorded off-air from an American broadcast was made available to the BBC.
-This version was abridged and unsuitable for transmission as it was not of broadcast standard (the US recordings were made on a domestic Betamax VCR from a repeat in 1978).
-In 1992 the colour signal from the NTSC tapes was used as the basis for restoring the colour to the 16mm monochrome telerecordings of episodes one, two, three and five.
+This version was abridged and unsuitable for transmission as it was not of broadcast standard (the US recordings were made on a domestic Betamax VCR from a KCET repeat in 1978).
+Doctor Who fan Ian Levine tried to retrieve the original NTSC videotapes from KCET, but had discovered that they had been wiped and reused a few weeks before his visit.

+In 1992 the colour signal from the NTSC Betamax tapes was used as the basis for restoring the colour to the 16mm monochrome telerecordings of episodes one, two, three and five.
 These versions were subsequently repeated on BBC2 on consecutive Fridays in November/December 1992 (20 November 1992 to 18 December 1992 at 7.15pm).
 The ratings were 2.52, 2.96, 2.30, 2.19 and 2.34 million viewers respectively.

 Jon Pertwee stated numerous times over the years that this was his favourite Doctor Who serial.
 In 1993, Pertwee, along with several members of the cast and crew including Nicholas Courtney, John Levene, Richard Franklin and director Christopher Barry returned to Aldbourne for the Reeltime Pictures reunion documentary Return to Devil's End.
-Nicholas Courtney titled his 1998 volume of autobiography Five Rounds Rapid after a line from this story:
+Nicholas Courtney titled his 1998 volume of autobiography Five Rounds Rapid after a line from this story: "Jenkins.
+Chap with the wings there.
+Five rounds rapid."